Our Lady and the Miraculous Medal

 And then the Blessed Virgin said –

 “Come to the foot of this altar.
 There, graces will be shed upon all, great and little, who ask for them.
-Graces will be especially shed upon those who ask for them.”
+Graces will be especially shed upon those who ask for them with confidence.”

 The Blessed Virgin then described various situations relating specifically to the community of sisters, including a prophecy regarding a new community of Sisters who would join the present community.
 This prophecy was fulfilled nineteen years later, when Mother (now Saint) Elizabeth Ann Seton’s community was received, leading to the foundation of the Sisters of Charity in the United States.